yeokm1/yeokm1.github.io-hugo/content/post/2020/08/do-grcs-increase-the-risk-of-a-freak-election/index.zh.md

 >In either case, if you and others like you assess the mood wrongly, you might end up using your vote in a way that goes against your own wishes.
 You all overestimate the PAP’s strength, vote opposition, and contribute to ousting the PAP—to your horror.
 That’s a freak election.
 It could also work the other way: you overestimate the opposition tide, give your vote to the incumbent party, and end up with a decimated opposition, which isn’t what you wanted.

 I don't see a feasible way to get evidence of the thought process of voters as we do not have opinion polls.
-So I shall assumes CG's theory in this post.
+So I shall utilise CG's theory in this post.

 One point not mentioned in CG's theory is the impact of the Freak Election which is one of the factors of risk, therefore I shall consider that as well.